tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod2.rst.txt

 at a specific evaluation point of a function.
 But it can do even more than that.

 In the most general case, we are interested in computing Jacobians of vector valued functions of multiple variables.
-To compute these individual gradients, we started our evaluation table with a seed vector, `p`.
-One way to think about this is through the directional derivative, defined to be,
+To compute these individual gradients, we started our evaluation table with a seed vector, :math:`p`.
+One way to think about this is through the directional derivative, defined as:

 .. math::
         D_{p}f = \nabla f \cdot p

-where :math:`D_{p}` is the directional derivative in the direction of `p` and `f` is the function we want to differentiate.
+where :math:`D_{p}` is the directional derivative in the direction of :math:`p` and :math:`f` is the function we want to differentiate.
 In two dimensions, we have :math:`f = f(x_{1},x_{2})` and

 .. math::